Gaia Movement USA: Charity accountability

-Based on reports from 2008, the Better Business Bureau (BBB) noted that Gaia Movement USA failed to meet 8 of its 20 charity accountability standards.
+Based on reports from 2008, the Better Business Bureau (BBB) states that Gaia Movement USA failed to meet 8 of its 20 charity accountability standards.
 The BBB estimated that only 1% of Gaia's revenue was going to charitable programs, if the clothes collection program were counted as fundraising.
 Gaia afterward reported changing some of its accounting practices so that only a portion of its clothes-recycling activities were defined as charitable services.
 As of June 2016, an evaluation of the organization's governance, finances, and fundraising by the BBB Wise Giving Alliance was listed as "in progress".

-An investigation by The Chicago Tribune revealed that approximately 4% of Gaia's expenses were listed as "charitable donations to environmental causes" between 1999 and 2002.
+An investigation by The Chicago Tribune found that approximately 4% of Gaia's expenses were listed as "charitable donations to environmental causes" between 1999 and 2002.
 In what the Tribune describes as "a typical pattern of money movement among Tvind ventures", the actual benefactor was a group in Switzerland named Gaia-Movement.
 According to the Tribune, only a small fraction of the funds transferred was ever spent on environmental work, and that that work was fraught with mismanagement and poor outcomes for the community involved.
 The Tribune reports that four of Gaia Movement USA's directors had served on the board of the Swiss charity, which had given Gaia Movement USA a large start-up grant in 1999.
 In return, Gaia Movement USA pledged to donate a comparable sum to the Swiss Gaia before funding any other environmental projects.
 "At worst, the Chicago Gaia's grants might be viewed as Tvind's gift to itself; at best, repayment on a loan", according to the Tribune.